Eruption Cyst on a Baby's Gums: What to Do

 What Causes an Eruption Cyst?

-- Adolescents with emerging wisdom teeth (third molars)
+- Adolescents with emerging wisdom teeth (third molars)3

 What Does an Eruption Cyst Look Like?

-An eruption cyst is typically bluish-purple.
-It might appear reddish-brown if the fluid in the sac mixes with blood.
+An eruption cyst is typically bluish-purple.1 It might appear reddish-brown if the fluid in the sac mixes with blood.

-It’s typically a translucent dome of soft tissue that overlays an erupting tooth.
-It may also appear as a lesion or bruise.
+It’s a translucent dome of soft tissue that overlays an erupting tooth.2 Some look more like a small bruise than a bump.

 Medical Image of an Eruption Cyst